IBM/use-advanced-nlp-and-tone-analyser-to-analyse-speaker-insights/WIKI.md

 # Summary

-In this code pattern, given a text file, we learn how to extract meaningful insights such as Category, Concepts, Emotion, Entities, Keywords, Sentiment, Top Positive Sentences and Word Clouds using Watson Natural Language Understanding and Tone Analyzer.
+In this code pattern, given a text file, we learn how to extract meaningful insights such as Category, Concepts, Emotion, Entities, Keywords, Sentiment, Top Positive Sentences and Word Clouds using Watson Natural Language Understanding and Watson Tone Analyzer.

 # Technologies